Airline consolidation creates pressures for Europe's airports

 Shares in European airport operators Fraport, Flughafen Zurich, Vienna Airport, Aena and Groupe ADP have risen by between 19 and 60 percent this year.

-Credit rating agency Moody’s last month gave a positive outlook for European airports in 2018 thanks to strong passenger growth, though it highlighted airline consolidation as a risk in the medium term as surviving carriers could cut capacity and raise ticket prices.
+Credit rating agency Moody’s last month gave a positive outlook for European airports in 2018 thanks to strong passenger growth, though it highlighted airline consolidation as a risk in the medium term as surviving carriers could cut capacity and hike ticket prices.
+(Reporting by Victoria Bryan, editing by David Evans)